Whos Job Is It To Protect You From Drowning Osha

 Conclusion

 Preventing workplace drownings requires a partnership between employers and employees, backed by OSHA’s regulatory framework.
 By combining clear rules, practical preparation, and a culture of accountability, workplaces can significantly reduce the risk of water-related tragedies.
-While the agency sets the standards, it’s the employer’s duty to train workers, provide equipment, and enforce safety protocols.
+But while the agency sets the standards, it’s the employer’s duty to train workers, provide equipment, and enforce safety protocols.
 Employees, in turn, must remain vigilant and proactive in reporting hazards.
 The goal isn’t just compliance—it’s ensuring every worker returns home safely at the end of the day.

 Training and Education Programs